Hjälm m/26: Service

-A successor to the m/21 steel helmet, the m/26 was of a simplified construction to its predecessor and would be used in secondary roles for years after being formally replaced by the m/37 steel helmet.
+Like its predecessor, the m/21 helmet, the m/26 helmet was produced in limited numbers and would come to serve alongside it, later also alongside its successor, the m/37 helmet, before eventually being taken out of service in the later 1900s.
+It was primariy used in secondary roles for after being formally replaced by the m/37 helmet design.